endernewton/tf-faster-rcnn/README.md

 Note that:
   - The above numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.3 - 0.4 AP).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
-  - For COCO, we find the performance improving with more iterations (35k/49k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.3), and potentially better performance can be achieved with even more iterations.
-Check out [here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/) for the latest model.
+  - For COCO, we find the performance improving with more iterations (350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.3), and potentially better performance can be achieved with even more iterations.
+Check out [here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/coco_longer/) for the latest models.

 COCO 2014 minival (900k/1190k):
 ```